LarsJK/ObjectiveLibModbus/README.md

+# NOTE!

+This project has been abandoned, but there is a new Swift fork [ktsakaguchi/SwiftLibModbus](https://github.com/ktsakaguchi/SwiftLibModbus).
+I recommend using that instead!

 # ObjectiveLibModbus

 This is an Objective-C wrapper class for the [*libmodbus library*](http://libmodbus.org).
 The wrapper is free to use for anyone (GNU Lesser Public License).